SwedbankPay/developer.swedbankpay.com/_includes/create-payment.md

 ## Create Payment

-Within the {{ documentation_section }} part of the eCommerce API, you can create the following kind of payments:
+Within the {{ documentation_section }} part of the e-commerce API, you can create the following kind of payments:

 {% if documentation_section == 'card' %}